captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 Are you there?
 ---
-Are you...?
+Are you…?
 ---
 Oh.
 ---
 Your machine cut me off.
 ---
-I won't keep you too long.
+I won’t keep you too long.
 ---
 I just wanted to say that
 ---
-I'm very happy
+I’m very happy
 ---
-and that's all.
+and that’s all.
 ---
 Goodbye.
 ---